-The 2019 James Halliday’s Top 100, published in The Weekend Australian this year also features the introduction of Juno — his voice powered virtual wine assistant.
+The James Halliday’s Top 100, published in The Weekend Australian also features, Juno — his voice powered virtual wine assistant.

-For more information or instructions about how to access Juno on your phone or smart device go to the “Talk to Juno” page or simply download the Google Assistant app on your phone and then say “Talk to James Halliday’s Top Wines.”
+For more information or instructions about how to access Juno on your phone or smart device go to the “Talk to Juno” page or simply download the Google Assistant app on your phone and then say “Talk to James Halliday 100.”

 “There was a process of lifting the quality of this year’s Top 100 before I took the first sip of the first wine.
 By all means let it be called elitism, for that’s what it is.
 The vast majority of wineries invited to submit already had a 5-star rating in my Wine Companion.”

 James unveils his Top 100 wines of 2019.
 The Top 100 is published in The Weekend Australian Magazine.
 It’s influenced by value for money and the imperative to offer a balanced, representative choice across varieties and regions.

 James talks us through his Top 100 tasting process and the intricacies behind his selection of the wines.